Raman спектроскопия

 Whatever your requirements – we have the right Raman instrument for you

-Our portfolio of Raman systems includes handheld Raman spectrometers for in-field use, benchtop Raman spectrometers for measurements in the laboratory, and process analyzers for in-line process development.
-Our Raman devices cater various industries, from defense and security to food, pharma, and more.
-Use the filters to refine your search and find the perfect Raman solution for you.
+Our portfolio of Raman spectroscopy instrumentation includes handheld Raman spectrometers for in-field use, benchtop Raman spectrometers for measurements in the laboratory, and process analyzers for in-line process development.
+Our Raman instruments cater various industries, from defense and security to food, pharma, and more.
+Use the filters to refine your search and find the perfect Raman spectroscopy equipment for you.

 Are you looking for NIR spectrometers or hyphenated spectroelectrochemistry solutions?
 Go to our NIR spectrometers or EC-Raman analyzers